volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 export default React.memo(Projects);
 ```

-Open the console and see how the **Projects** component frequently renders despite the fact it is wrapper in the **React.memo()**.
+Open the console and see how the **Projects** component is rendered frequently, even though it is wrapped in the **React.memo()**.

-If we look at the example closely, we would notice that a **date** object is created every time the **UserContainer** renders, and a new object is passed down the tree.
+If we look closely at the example, we would notice that every time the **UserContainer** is rendered, a **date** object is created and passed down the tree.

-**React.memo()** does only a shallow comparison of passed props, which means that if we pass different objects, even with the same props, the component will still be re-rendered.
+**React.memo()** only does a shallow comparison of the props passed in, so if we pass in different objects, even with the same props, the component will still be re-rendered.

-Can we change that behavior?
-The second argument to rescue.
+Can we change this behavior?
+The second argument for rescue.

 ## Custom Equality Check

-React gives us a possibility to pass the second argument to the **React.memo()** HOC and define a custom equality check function:
+React gives us the option to pass the second argument to the **React.memo()** HOC and define our own equality checking function:

 ```javascript
 const customEqualityCheck = (prevProps, nextProps) => {